TesterTD/RawlenString/README.md

 ---

 # Introduction
-Building on existing projects such as xorstr and oxorany—each with its own advantages (the former being lightweight, the latter highly complex)—RawlenString is a heavyweight tool for obfuscating and scrambling strings at compile time.
+Building on existing projects such as xorstr and oxorany - each with its own advantages (the former being lightweight, the latter highly complex), RawlenString is a heavyweight tool for obfuscating and scrambling strings at compile time.

 * All things considered, I think this is the perfect balance!